Frequently Asked Questions

 Do I have to appear on screen?

 No. You can choose whether to watch the lessons actively on camera or passively out of view.
-However, I active participation on camera is the ultimate because you can ask questions, interact with others, explain your challenges, and celebrate your successes but there's never any pressure to play (if you tell me ahead of time, I won't even ask).
-Your facial expressions, thumbs up, head nods, etc. makes it less lonely for me and greatly improves my teaching.
+However, I do encourage active participation on screen in at least some lessons to ask questions, get to know the other students, share your challenges and celebrate your successes but there's never any pressure to play (if you tell me ahead of time, I won't even ask).
+Your facial expressions, thumbs up, head nods, etc. improves my teaching, and makes it less lonely for everyone.